Before you try growing marijuana in soil, you think it will be easy and natural.

 Other than just planting your marijuana plants directly into the ground, you have two basic choices when it comes to what soil you use to grow marijuana: “build” soil yourself using the supersoil method or some other soil recipe, or buy commercial soil.

-Building your own soil (using the supersoil method or other methods) is a complex, long-term process.
+Building soil for growing your own soil (using the supersoil method or other methods) is a complex, long-term process.

 First, you spend money on guano, earthworm castings, green sand, dolomite, rock phosphate, bone meal, etc.